Reposted from It’s Our Environment

 With the support of school officials, we implemented our program at 32 schools, which resulted in a 38 percent reduction in student absenteeism due to asthma.
 Based on these impressive results, we now are expanding the program in partnership with EPA.
 To learn more, listen to my presentation in EPA’s Back-to-School Webinar: Managing Asthma in Schools.
 Our communities are proud to have improved both their health and student attendance.
 We invite you to pursue similar programs in your schools and community.

-About the author: Dr. Lipsett-Ruiz is the Dean of the School of Science and Technology in Universidad del Turabo in Puerto Rico.
+Dr. Lipsett-Ruiz is the Dean of the School of Science and Technology in Universidad del Turabo in Puerto Rico.
 Her partnership with EPA has trained more than 150 teachers in 100 schools on practical steps to asthma management.
-The program leverages school clubs, blogs, conferences, theater play, and role modeling exercises, along with EPA information resources to reduce student absenteeism due to asthma.
+The program leverages school clubs, blogs, conferences, theatre play, and role modeling exercises, along with EPA information resources to reduce student absenteeism due to asthma.